djberube/sqlaxe/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvement, please review our [contributing guide](.\CONTRIBUTING.md).